manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-configure-network-env/intro-configure-network/intro-configure-network.md

 ### Objectives

 This workshop helps you learn how to perform listener operations, such as:
-- start and stop a listener
 - view listener status and configuration
+- start and stop the listener
+- access listener control utility

 ### Prerequisites

 This lab assumes you have -

  - An Oracle Cloud account
+ - Oracle Database installed

 ## About listener configuration